Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

 \section{Excitation creation}

-In order to make a connection between the field theory and microscopic lattice model, we need to consider a microscopic construction of 3d topological order.
-The 3d quantum double model serves as an ideal platform.
-In this section, we consider the 3d quantum double lattice model and design the operators to create topological excitations.
-We note that topological excitations in 3d differ essentially from their 2d counterparts.
-While 2d topological orders host point-like anyons that exhibit fractional statistics, point-like particles in 3d are constrained to be either bosons or fermions.
-Furthermore, spatially extended excitations, i.e., loops, appear in 3d and support nontrivial processes such as fusion and shrinking.
-Investigating these particles and loops, along with their fusion and shrinking rules, reveals structures that extend beyond those found in 2d topological orders.
-These excitations are the cornerstones of the study of fusion and shrinking rules on lattice in Secs.~\ref{sec4} and \ref{sec5}.
+To establish a connection between continuum field theory and microscopic lattice constructions, we need a microscopic model for 3D topological order.
+The 3D quantum double model serves as an ideal platform.
+In this section, we consider the 3D quantum double lattice model and design operators to create topological excitations.
+We note that topological excitations in 3D differ essentially from their 2D counterparts.
+While 2D topological orders host point-like anyons that exhibit fractional statistics, point-like particles in 3D are constrained to be either bosons or fermions.
+Furthermore, spatially extended excitations, i.e., loops, appear in 3D and support nontrivial processes such as fusion, shrinking and braiding.
+Investigating these particles and loops, along with their fusion rules, shrinking rules, and braiding statistics, reveals structures that extend beyond those found in 2D topological orders.
+These excitations are the cornerstones of the study of fusion, shrinking, and braiding on lattice in Secs.~\ref{sec4}, \ref{sec5}, and~\ref{Sec.8}.